 On October 13, 2020, the Company announced a grant agreement with the Ontario Together Fund ("OTF") of the Ministry of Economic Development, Job Creation and Trade (the "Grant").
-The Grant of \$1,445,000 will cover 50% of the cost to automate production of the Company's quality assessment products (QAPsTM) that help ensure the accuracy of infectious disease diagnostic testing, and enable local, secure, and cost-effective automated production of the quantities of viral transport medium (generically "VTM" and branded "DxTMTM") needed for Ontario's lab-based testing for COVID-19 disease or other tests of concern to public health or safety.
+The Grant of \$1,445,000 will cover 50% of the cost to automate production of the Company's quality assessment products (QAPs[TM]) that help ensure the accuracy of infectious disease diagnostic testing, and enable local, secure, and cost-effective automated production of the quantities of viral transport medium (generically "VTM" and branded "DxTM[TM]") needed for Ontario's lab-based testing for COVID-19 disease or other tests of concern to public health or safety.

 An initial Grant disbursement, upon execution of the agreement, in the amount of \$867,000, was received on October 13, 2020.
-The remaining \$578,000 of the grant will be paid upon project completion and a review of Eligible Project Expenditures incurred during the project, up to February 28, 2022.
+The remaining \$578,000 of the grant was paid upon project completion following a review of Eligible Project Expenditures incurred during the project, up to February 28, 2022.
 During the year ended September 30, 2021 the Company recognized \$717,587 of grant income.
 The company also recorded a \$680,202 reduction in capital asset costs.
-The excess claims of \$578,000 for the remainder of the grant have been recognized in accounts receivable.
-Subsquent to quarter end, a final review of the project was completed and the contractual \$578,000 hold back was received by Microbix in April 2022.
+The excess claims of \$578,000 for the remainder of the grant have been previously recognized in accounts receivable.
+During Q3 of fiscal 2022, a final review of the project was completed and the contractual \$578,000 holdback was received by Microbix during April 2022.